-Who were these Magi, and where would they get the idea to come seek the king of the Jews?
+Just who were these Magi?
+Where would they get the idea to come seek the king of the Jews?
 Furthermore, once they found Him, where did they get the idea to worship Him?

-The Magi from the east were likely from the area where the people of Judah had been carried off into exile centuries before – Babylon.
-They were likely instructed by the Old Testament and its prophets, including Daniel, Jeremiah, Isaiah, and Zechariah.
-They might also have been influenced by teachings handed down directly from the prophet Daniel himself, whom God had sent into Babylon to minister to the exiles there.
+The Magi from the east were likely from the area where the people of Judah had been carried off into exile centuries before, in Babylon.
+They were also likely instructed by the Old Testament writings of its prophets, including Jeremiah, Daniel, Isaiah, and Zechariah.
+They might even have been influenced by teachings and instructions handed down from the prophet Daniel, who resided in Babylon most of his long life after God sent him there to minister to its leaders and the exiles from Judah.

-The royal tree was cut down and its branches had been removed.
-The kingly line was preserved in the form of governors, but no ruler was sitting on the throne of David.
-Yet, God had promised King David that one of his descendants would rule over Israel and the entire world forever.
+The royal tree was now cut down and its branches had been removed.
+The kingly line was preserved in the form of governors and others, but no ruler would be sitting on the throne of David.
+Yet, at the same time, God had promised King David that one of his descendants WOULD rule over Israel, and the entire world, forever.

-Jeremiah 22 tells us that the kings that were descended from Josiah had become dead wood through their unbelief and unrighteous acts, being quick to choose injustice, violence, greed, and the worship of other gods.
-But God was not done with the line of David.
-He had demonstrated before that He can bring new life to the deadest of wood, and He can do it again, any time He chooses.
+Jeremiah 22 tells us that the kings that were descended from Josiah had become spiritually dead, like dry wood, through their unbelief and unrighteous acts, being quick to choose injustice, violence, greed, and idol worship over the things of God.
+But the Lord was not done with the line of David.
+He had demonstrated before that He can bring new life to the deadest of wood, and He could do it again, at the time of His own choosing.

-Back when the Israelites had been freed from slavery in Egypt and led into the desert, many of their leaders rebelled against the God-given authority of Moses, his brother Aaron, and the tribe of Levi.
+Centuries earlier, when the Israelites had been freed from slavery in Egypt and led into the desert, many of their leaders rebelled against the God-given authority of Moses, his brother Aaron, and Aaron’s priestly tribe of Levi.
 To quell the rebellion, God told all twelve tribe leaders to gather their walking sticks together overnight.
 In the morning, one of these dead shafts of wood, Aaron’s, showed miraculous signs of life, confirming his spiritual authority.

 Similarly, God promised through the prophet Isaiah that a new Branch would come up from the stump of Jesse, King David’s father.
 A stump exists only when the tree has been cut down.
-In this case, the tree was the line of the kings of Judah, and the new branch growing from its stump is a King who will rule not only over Israel, but over the whole world.
+In this case, the tree was the line of the kings of Judah, and the new branch growing from its stump was a King who will rule righteously not only over Israel, but over the entire world.

 1 A shoot will come up from the stump of Jesse;